lmaotrigine/Robo-VJ/README.md

 # This process is simple.
 To do this in python, replace the postgresql declaration in your config.py with these lines
 from urllib.parse import quote postgresql = f"postgresql://user:{quote('password')}@host/database"
+# There are other API keys and tokens required, all of which are not documented.
+# Since new features are added almost every week, I can't keep the README up to date.
+# This is one important reason why I don't support self hosting.
 ```

 6. **Configuration of database**